dingyn-Reno/MDR-GCN/README.md

 ## Results

-By updating parameters and using new devices, our model achieved better peformance on NTU RGB+D than we noted before (92.4 in our paper)
+By updating parameters and using new devices, our model achieved better peformance on NTU RGB+D than we noted before (92.4 on Xsub in our paper)

 | Datasets         | Top-1 |
 |------------------|-------|